MethodResourcePrediction/Slicer-Examples/README.md

 # Notes

-The project uses a changed version of WALA-Shrike which supports processing double-sized stack elements ([see WALA #753](https://github.com/wala/WALA/issues/753) and [WALA-PR #775](https://github.com/wala/WALA/pull/775)).
-It is available as a snapshot on an own Sonatype Nexus instance [hosted at the University of Kassel](https://srv202.parsens.uni-kassel.de/).
+The project uses a changed version of WALA-Shrike (see libs/com.ibm.wala.shrike-X.Y.Z-SNAPSHOT.jar) which supports processing double-sized stack elements ([see WALA #753](https://github.com/wala/WALA/issues/753) and [WALA-PR #775](https://github.com/wala/WALA/pull/775)).
 If you do not need the support for double-sized stack processing, the unmodified WALA-Shrike can be used.
-You just have to rebuild the depending projects (slicer, slicer-export, utils, ...).
+You just have to rebuild the dependent projects (slicer, slicer-export, utils, ...).

 Building on top of original WALA-Shrike currently means no support for primitive datatypes `double` and `long`!
 Please keep that in mind if your experience stack over-/underflow errors.